TTtianTT/ECPE-Group-Repo/README.md

   Last, we can modify the source code of ECPE-MM-R \[Zhou, C. et al.\] and try to get the SOTA.
 We also need to do some complementary experiments about this model, like analyzing the precision and recall rate of every turn.

 ## Schedule
+  Note: Assuming six group members work all day long through whole process, so the actual schedule may be much later.

   2023.1.4-2023.1.11 Try to run through the ECPE-MM-R source code.
 For those using the server can try to use the Accelerate library or data parallelism (https://zhuanlan.zhihu.com/p/467103734).

   2023.1.11-2023.1.18, 2023.2.1-2023.2.8 (not forced)  Analyze the ECPE-MM-R source code and modify it to output the precision and recall rate of every turn.
 Try to create the framework of adding connectives with probability.